mas995/JIRA-Url-Generator/README.md

 # JIRA URL Generator
-This extension will scan the page for common CBG Patters and create a JIRA link to the ticket.
+This extension will scan the page for common CBG JIRA Ticket Patterns and create a link to the ticket.
 The results will be added to your clipboard so you can paste them in your PR.

 ## Default Values
 - CBGAM-